teodragovic/teodragovic.github.io/posts/2021-11-23-phillip-k-dick---ubik.md

 layout: post
 ---

 Confusing and disorienting.
-Not sure know what to make of it.
+Not sure what to make of it.
 I didn’t exactly like it.

 Not a fan of overloading text with imaginary words describing objects that don’t exist just for the sake of it.